-The Junior Ranger program offers national Junior Ranger badge booklets that can be downloaded, printed and completed at home.
-Afterwards, mail the booklet back to the National Park Service where a ranger will review it and mail the earned badge back for free.
+The Junior Ranger program offers downloadable national Junior Ranger badge booklets to print and complete at home.
+Afterwards, just mail the booklet back to the National Park Service where a ranger reviews it and mails the earned badge back for free.

 Junior Archeologist activity book help kids discover how people in the past lived.
-It can be completed at home and mailed into the NPS Chief Archeologist and contains a parent guide.
+Complete at home and mail into the NPS Chief Archeologist and includes a parent guide.

 Junior Paleontologist Program helps the dinosaur-loving kid in your family.
 The National Park Service features 259 parks that preserve fossils.
-This booklet can be done in a participating park or at home.
+Complete this booklet in a participating park or at home.

 Junior Cave Scientist Program excites all the young speleologists out there.
 The National Park Service preserves 150 areas that protect caves or karsts (landscapes created by weak acids that dissolve rocks).
-This badge can be completed at one of the parks with a cave, like the Wind Cave National Park or Jewel Cave National Monument both in South Dakota, or at home.
+Complete this badge at one of the parks with a cave, like the Wind Cave National Park or Jewel Cave National Monument both in South Dakota, or at home.

 Junior Ranger Night Explorer helps kids learn about the night sky.
-It’s best completed in a dark sky park that hosts telescope or astronomy program, like Death Valley National Park or Big Bend National Park, but can be completed at home.
+Best completed in a dark sky park that hosts a telescope or astronomy program, like Death Valley National Park or Big Bend National Park, but can be completed at home.

 Wilderness Explorer concentrates on the outdoor knowledge needed to explore the wilderness areas within the National Park Service.
-It should be done in a park or another wilderness area.
+Best completed in a park or another wilderness area.
 The booklet includes an answer key.
 This program is best for kids ages 8 and up.

-Underwater Explorer teaches Junior Rangers what lies below the surface of the water.
-It can be completed at home and mailed to the Submerged Resources Center.
+Underwater Explorer teaches kids what lies below the surface of the water.
+Complete at home and mail to the Submerged Resources Center.

 Underground Railroad Junior Ranger activity book teaches kids learning about slavery during the Civil War and the road to freedom.
 It can be completed at home.

-Junior Civil War Historian teaches Junior Rangers more about the Civil War.
-Kids must visit three participating parks or two parks and complete the Underground Railroad Junior Ranger activity book.
+Junior Civil War Historian teaches kids about the Civil War.
+Students must visit three participating parks or two parks and complete the Underground Railroad Junior Ranger activity book.

 Junior Ranger Badges for Scouts